CBenoit/NEToolKit/README.md

 ```
 And you're good to go.

-By default, the examples project is not build.
+By default, the examples project is not built.
 If you want to build it, run cmake like so:
 ```
 $ cmake .. -D"NETKIT_EXAMPLES=1"
 ```